bxdoan/bxdoan/README.md

 <div align="center">

-> Nothing is impossible, the word itself says, “I’m possible!”
+> Being weak means that there is room to grow

-> — –Audrey Hepburn —
+> — Ittetsu Takeda —

 </div>